 Before being called to the Bar, Jonathan read Modern Languages at Trinity College, Oxford, where he was a scholar and was awarded a distinction in his preliminary examinations and a first in his final examinations.
 He subsequently completed the Diploma in Law (CPE) at City University, gaining a distinction and winning the Maitland Advocacy Prize, and was classed as outstanding at Bar School.
 He was also a Harmsworth Scholar and Queen Mother Scholar of the Middle Temple.

 Jonathan’s clerks would be happy to discuss the terms on which Jonathan will act in any particular matter.
-In the absence of express written agreement otherwise, the terms under which Jonathan accepts instructions are the Standard Contractual Terms for the Supply of Legal Services by Barristers to Authorised Persons 2012 (updated for the GDPR in 2018).
-A link to those terms can be found here and related guidance can be found here
+In the absence of express written agreement otherwise, the terms under which Jonathan accepts instructions are the Standard Contractual Terms for the Supply of Legal Services by Barristers to Authorised Persons 2020.
+A link to those terms can be found here and related guidance can be found here.